 What is hydrogen?

-Hydrogen is a lower-emission energy technology that has huge potential when it comes to decarbonizing heavy-emitting sectors – like those that make steel, cement, fuels and petrochemicals, which are difficult to electrify.
+Hydrogen is a lower-emission energy carrier that has huge potential when it comes to decarbonizing heavy-emitting sectors – like those that make steel, cement, fuels and petrochemicals, which are difficult to electrify.
 Demand is growing – in fact, in 2020 the world doubled its capacity to produce lower-carbon hydrogen and the International Energy Agency expects demand to increase another 44% by 2030.

 How do you make hydrogen?